 It can then be straightforwardly checked that ${\rm i}[E,\beta_{q_k}]=-{\rm i e}_{q_k} \beta_{q_k}$.

 In the same spirit, we can find the eigenmodes starting from the Fourier operators $\varphi_{-q_k},\pi_{-q_k}$.
 This is simply done by defining the operators $\hat{r}=U^\dagger r$.
-Rotating the matrix $H$ into this representation, the problem becomes
+Rotating the matrix $H$ into this representation, we find

 One can obtain the eigenmodes $\beta_{-q_k}$, as before.
 We collect all these operators and their Hermitean conjugates together:

 Inverting these relations, we find the expression for the Fourier operators $\varphi_{q_k},\pi_{q_k}$ and their Hermitean conjugates $\varphi_{-q_k},\pi_{-q_k}$